brechmos-stsci/jwst/docs/data_formats/source/formats/soss/index.rst

 ..
 FITS File Description

 The IFU dataset is a 2D dataset with axes of spatial and wavelength dimensions.
 There will be a SCI, DQ and ERR HDU in a FITS file.
-There will be multiple FITS files, one for each exposure. (??)
+There will be multiple FITS files, one for each exposure which will be combined in a latter step.

 Level 2C Description